 The wrath of God climaxes with the fall of Babylon the Great.
 Now, in another excursus, one of the avenging angels takes John to a personification of the city.
 ‘Many waters’ is a set phrase from the Old Testament (Heb. mayim rabbim, variably translated in Bibles as ‘many’, ‘great’, ‘mighty’ or ‘abundant waters’), signifying surface or underground rivers (Ezek 17:5), the open sea (Isa 23:3).
 The ‘many waters’ of the Euphrates that flowed through ancient Babylon (Jer 51:13) fed a network of canals.
-More pregnantly, the phrase connotes death and chaos (Ps 18:16, Ezek 26:19), with reference to the deep that covered the earth when it was formless and lifeless (Gen 1:2); ‘great’ in ‘great deep’ (Gen 7:11) is the singular form of rabbim.
+More pregnantly, the phrase connotes death and chaos (Ps 18:16, Ezek 26:19), with reference to the deep that covered the earth when it was formless and lifeless (Gen 1:2); ‘great’ in ‘great deep’ (Gen 7:11) being the singular form of rabbim.
 More figuratively still, the waters signify the nations that surrounded and always threatened to overwhelm Israel (Ps 144:7, Isa 17:12f, Hab 3:15).
 Purple and scarlet were expensive dyes associated especially with royalty.
 ‘Uncleanness’ refers to the sexual stains that besmirch her fine clothing.